Refrigerator magnet

 A refrigerator magnet or fridge magnet is a small magnet, often attached to an artistic or whimsical ornament, which may be used to post items such as shopping lists, Christmas cards, child art or reminders on a refrigerator door, or which simply serves as decoration.
 Refrigerator magnets come in a wide variety of shapes and sizes, and may have promotional messages placed on them.
-In addition to refrigerators, fridge magnets are commonly placed on steel-backed whiteboards and bulletin boards, as well as other metal furniture such as filing cabinets and tool chests.
+In addition to refrigerators, refrigerator magnets are commonly placed on steel-backed whiteboards and bulletin boards, as well as other metal furniture such as filing cabinets and tool chests.
 Refrigerator magnets are popular souvenir and collectible objects.

 Manufacture

+The first refrigerator magnets were inflexible magnets in a cylindrical or rectangular prism shape.
+Ferrite magnets are commonly used, with decorative elements attached to the magnets with adhesive.
+They were created in the 1920s.

+Flexible flat refrigerator magnet

-The first fridge magnets were cylindrical or solid rectangular magnets.
-Later, a flexible magnet was developed, composed of a high-coercivity ferrimagnetic or ferromagnetic compound (usually barium ferrite) mixed with a plastic binder.
-This is extruded as a sheet and passes on a conveyor belt over a line of powerful cylindrical permanent magnets.
-These magnets are arranged in a stack with alternating magnetic poles facing up (N, S, N, S,...) on a freely rotating shaft.
-This impresses the plastic sheet with the magnetic poles in an alternating line format.
-No electromagnetism is used to generate the magnets.
+Later, a flexible magnet was developed, composed of a high-coercivity ferrimagnetic or ferromagnetic compound (usually barium ferrite) mixed with a plastic binder, extruded as a sheet.

+Halbach array polarization

+Unlike most conventional magnets that have distinct north and south poles, most flexible refrigerator magnets are magnetized during manufacture in a sophisticated magnetization pattern called a Halbach array.
+This construction almost doubles the magnetic field on the refrigerator side and almost zero magnetic field on the other.

+This pattern can be impressed on the sheet by rolling a line of powerful cylindrical permanent magnets arranged with alternating magnetic poles.
+This pattern can be felt by taking two similar (or identical) refrigerator magnets and sliding them against each other with the refrigerator sides facing each other: the magnets will alternately repel and attract as they are moved a few millimeters.
 The pole-pole distance is on the order of 5 mm, but varies with manufacturer.
-Ferrite magnets are commonly used, too, with decorative elements attached to the magnets with adhesive.
-They were created in the 1920s.

-Magnetic polarization

-Unlike most conventional magnets that have distinct north and south poles, flat refrigerator magnets are magnetized during manufacture with alternating north and south poles on the refrigerator side.
-This can be felt by taking two similar (or identical) refrigerator magnets and sliding them against each other with the "magnetic" sides facing each other: the magnets will alternately repel and attract as they are moved a few millimeters.
-One can note that magnetic field outside a uniformly magnetized thin sheet is actually zero, neglecting the edge effects (see, for instance, D. Budker and A. Sushkov, Physics in Your Feet", OUP, 2015).
-Most magnets have a special, slightly more sophisticated magnetization pattern called a Halbach array.
-This construction gives enhanced magnetic field on one side and almost zero magnetic field on the other.

 Applications

-Fridge magnets may be designed to decorate refrigerators.
+Refrigerator magnets may be designed to decorate refrigerators.
 Refrigerator magnets are also widely given away as promotional products.
 Refrigerator magnets can be made from rubber, PVC, polyresin, metal, porcelain, epoxy, or a mixture of some of these materials.
 A business can put their logo on the magnets for marketing purposes.

 Refrigerator magnets can also be souvenirs.
 Many souvenir shops throughout the world sell magnets with local charms printed.